 “Dad” was the younger brother of Alison Francis “Frank” Weir, a batsman who later represented Auckland.
 He took to cricket and rugby from a very young age, and was an accomplished fly-half in the latter.
 He went on to represent the Auckland Rugby Union side nine times.
 He eventually preferred cricket, and a teenage “Dad” made his debut against Wellington at Eden Park, making an immediate impact with four for 48.
 He played his next two matches with Frank with moderate success.

-Weir started the next season with 106 not out against Otago at Dunedin, and followed it with 57 and 72 not out against Wellington at home.
-He started the next season with 105 not out against Canterbury at home, and was drafted into the side for the second Test of New Zealand’s first series.
+Weir started the next season with 106* against Otago at Dunedin, and followed it with 57 and 72* against Wellington at home.
+He started the next season with 105* against Canterbury at home, and was drafted into the side for the second Test of New Zealand’s first series.

-Weir failed on debut in the Test, scoring three and 21 at Basin Reserve (though he dismissed Geoffrey Legge, his first Test wicket).
-New Zealand had a remarkable collapse, going down for 440 after Stewie Dempster and Jackie Mills had added 276.
-Before the next Test, Weir scored 77 and 60 in Marylebone Cricket Club’s (MCC’s) tour match against Auckland, and retained his spot in the third Test.
+Weir failed on debut in the Test, scoring 3 and 21 at Basin Reserve (though he dismissed Geoffrey Legge, his first Test wicket).
+New Zealand encountered a remarkable collapse, going down for 440 after Stewie Dempster and Jackie Mills had added 276.
+Before the next Test, Weir scored 77 and 60 in MCC’s tour match against Auckland, and retained his spot in the third Test.

 The three-day Test at Eden Park turned out to be a draw after rain washed out the first two days.
-Arthur Gilligan declared at 330 for four, and time ran out with the hosts on 96 for one, Weir finishing on an unbeaten 27 and adding an unbeaten 69 with Dempster.
+Arthur Gilligan declared at 330 for 4, and time ran out with the hosts on 96 for 1, Weir finishing on an unbeaten 27 and adding an unbroken 69 with Dempster.

 A fourth Test was hastily arranged at the same ground, and it turned out to be a draw as well.
-England amassed 540 (Weir got Legge again, though not before he scored 196); batting at three Weir scored 63, which was next to only Tom Lowry’s 80.
+England amassed 540 (Weir got Legge again, though not before he scored 196); batting at No. 3 he scored 63, next to only Tom Lowry’s 80.
 New Zealand scored 387, and the Test petered out to a draw.

 Over to Blighty

-After a few ordinary matches, Weir finally got going on English soil against Glamorgan at Cardiff with 38 and an unbeaten 100.
-He also managed 101 and 50 not out against Lancashire at Liverpool and three for 46 and five for 57 against Somerset at Bath, but barring these, Weir never really got going in England — barring the Lord’s Test.
+After a few ordinary matches, Weir finally got going on English soil against Glamorgan at Cardiff with 38 and 100*.
+He also managed 101 and 50* against Lancashire at Liverpool and 3 for 46 and 5 for 57 against Somerset at Bath, but barring these, Weir never really got going in England — barring the Lord’s Test.

 New Zealand put up a good show in the Tests, managing to draw what was supposed to be the only Test at Lord’s.
-Batting at three, Weir scored 37 as New Zealand collapsed from 130 for one to 224 against Ian Peebles and Walter Robins.
-Lowry gave Weir the new ball with Ian Cromb, and it was the former who reduced England to 31 for three.
+Batting at three, Weir scored 37 as New Zealand collapsed from 130 for 1 to 224 against Ian Peebles and Walter Robins.
+Lowry gave Weir the new ball with Ian Cromb, and it was the former who reduced England to 31 for 3.

 The tourists lost Mills early, but Weir played his part, helping Dempster add 99 for the second wicket in 130 minutes before he was cleaned up by Allen for 40.
-Both Dempster and Curly Page got hundreds, Roger Blunt missed his by four runs, and Lowry set England a target of 240 in two hours twenty minutes: the hosts finished with 146 for five.
+Both Dempster and Curly Page got hundreds, Roger Blunt missed his by four runs, and Lowry set England a target of 240 in 2 hours 20 minutes: the hosts finished with 146 for 5.